By Neal Brodsky and Judy Gotlieb, Licensed Marriage & Family Therapists

-Judy and Neal practice as co-therapists, seeing couples in Fairfield County Connecticut, New York City and on Skype using the Embodied Couples (Exceptional Marriage) approach.
+Judy and Neal practice both as co-therapists and as individual therapists helping individual adults, couples and kids in Fairfield County Connecticut, New York City and on Zoom or Skype.
 They have been in their second marriage since 1997 and are stepparents to each other’s children.
 THIS ARTICLE MAY ALSO PERTAIN TO PEOPLE IN NEW RELATIONSHIPS.

 After the pain and difficulty of a previously ended marriage or relationship, many of us are searching for a more peaceful and loving place in the next.
 In the beginning or “Eros” stage of a relationship, we fall into what may feel like a field of flowers, delightful and intoxicating.
 The new partner appears as a source of what we’ve always been looking for.
 Yet it dawns on us at some point that this relationship will be more complicated than initially expected.